Proudly made in the

 We’re a British Overseas Territory and English is our official language.

 We use the U.S. Dollar and have U.S. style electrical plugs.

-We drive on the left, as in the United Kingdom.
-We have some crazy drivers (be careful).
+We drive on the left as in the United Kingdom.
+Watch for bad drivers.

-The Turks and Caicos Islands is a British Overseas Territory located in the North Atlantic composed of two island groups: the Turks Islands and the Caicos Islands.
+The Turks and Caicos Islands is a British Overseas Territory located in the North Atlantic, and is composed of two island groups: the Turks Islands and the Caicos Islands.
 There are 8 major islands, of which 6 are inhabited.
-The Turks Islands, located to the east of the archipelago, include Grand Turk (home of the capital Cockburn Town) and Salt Cay.
-The Caicos Islands are comprised (from west to east) of West Caicos, Providenciales, North Caicos, Middle Caicos, East Caicos, and South Caicos.
-The majority of the small cays, such as Parrot Cay, Dellis Cay and Little Water Cay, are located amongst the Caicos Islands.

 Providenciales is home to the majority of the population and most of the development in the country, along with the Providenciales International Airport (PLS), where all international flights arrive.
 Grand Turk is the second most populated island, seat of the government, and the location of the Grand Turk Cruise Center.

 The main economy of the country is tourism, with a small but growing financial services sector.
 The population is 31,458 (2012 census) and total area is 238 mi² (616.3 km²).

 Our spectacular beaches and pristine marine environment are the defining feature of the country, and are the primary attraction for tourists.
 There are hundreds of beautiful beaches and coasts across our many islands to discover.

 The Turks and Caicos Islands are located in the North Atlantic between the Bahamas and the Dominican Republic, 575 miles (925 km) south-east of Miami, Florida.